taosdata/TDengine/docs/en/30-enterprise/08-data-in.md

 ```
 Solution:

-Check whether the FQDN of the target TDengine is connected and whether port 6030 can be accessed normally.
+Ensure that the FQDN of the destination TDengine cluster is accessible and that port 6030 on that FQDN is open.

-(2) If you use a WebSocket connection the task fails to start and reports the following error:
+2. When using a WebSocket connection, jobs fail to start and the following error is displayed:

 ```text
 Error: tmq to td task exec error